gcj2450/URPTemporalAA/README.md

 - Done!

 ### Suggested Settings
-- TemporalFade: 0.99 -> Lower leads to the current value being more represented in the final image, but more jittering is visible
+- TemporalFade: 0.95 -> Lower leads to the current value being more represented in the final image, but more jittering is visible.
 - MovementBlending: 100 -> Higher leads to more aggressive pixel rejection
+- UseFlipUV: Sometimes, post processing and other settings flip the image.
+Toggle this to fix upside down results.

 A Halton length of 8 should be enough (roughly 8x super sampling), larger values seem to make the jittering more obvious.